 THE DANGERS OF UNTREATED PEST INFESTATIONS

 Any pest will be jarring for a homeowner to see in their house.
-Many of them are very annoying as they sting or bite, but the vast majority of pests also pose a danger to human health.
-Homeowners do not even have to see pests for them to pose this risk.
+Many of them are very annoying as they sting or bite, but most pests threaten human health.
+Homeowners do not have to see pests to be exposed to the risk that pests pose.

-Pests will always leave droppings throughout a home as they make their way through it.
+Pests will always leave droppings throughout a home as they go through it.
 Although these droppings are unsightly, those of rats, mice, and other rodents are especially dangerous.
 Rodent droppings have been shown to irritate asthma symptoms, which makes it very difficult for people to breathe.
 Some people have even developed asthma after being around and handling rodent droppings.

 Cockroaches can also irritate allergies, even once they have died.
-It is not uncommon for people to wonder why they suddenly suffer from allergies or why their allergies are flaring up during an unusual season for them.
+It is common for people to wonder why they suddenly suffer from allergies or why their allergies are flaring up during an unusual season.
 They then learn there are cockroaches in the walls.
-Prior to their death, cockroaches will generally crawl into the walls of a home where they have shelter, and as their body decays, it irritates a person’s allergies inside the house.
+Before their death, cockroaches will generally crawl into the walls of a home where they have shelter, and as their body decays, they irritate a person’s allergies inside the house.
 Termites in the walls can also trigger a person’s allergies, as they create dust when they chew through the wood.

-While the filthy nature of pests poses a risk to human health, other pests pose a danger of a different kind.
+While the filthy nature of pests poses a risk to human health, other problems pose a different kind of danger.
 The black widow spider can deliver an excruciating bite that is not usually lethal but can cause severe muscle contractions.
-Children and the elderly are most at risk of suffering harmful health effects after a black widow spider bite.
+Children and the Aged will likely suffer harmful health effects after a black widow spider bite.

 WE CAN HELP YOU WITH YOUR PEST PROBLEM

-Regardless of the type of pest you are dealing with, do not try to handle it on your own.
+Regardless of the pest you are dealing with, do not try to handle it alone.
 At Barrier Pest Control, our Middleton pest control professionals are highly skilled at what they do, and we want to put our experience to work for you.
-Call us today at 208-463-4533 or contact us online.
+Feel free to call us today at 208-463-4533 or contact us online.